han-nguyen97/8weeksqlchallenge/Case Study 1 - Danny's Diner /README.md

 Overall, members tend to purchase more dishes than non-members.
 The owner should consider incentivizing non-members to become members.

 **Membership Conversion Analysis**:
-Danny can analyze the conversion rate of non-members to members overtime and identify the trends or patterns that correlate with the increasing in membership sign-ups.
+Danny can analyze the conversion rate of non-members to members over time and identify the trends or patterns that correlate with the increasing in membership sign-ups.

 **Popular Items Analysis**:
 The most popular item purchased by customers is ramen.
 The owner can consider promoting this popular dish or introducing variations to attract more customers.